 Tips for staying the course

-• When you are ready, try adjusting the frequency, variety, and intensity of activities to keep you engaged
+• Make it more challenging: When you are ready, try adjusting the frequency, variety, and intensity of activities to build strength and endurance.